No Girls Allowed: The Story of Murderous Mom Paula Marie Sims

 Just as with Loralei, Heather had died of asphyxiation, most likely because of a hand or blanket being pressed firmly against her nose and mouth.

-Fearing for the safety of the Sims’ only surviving child, little Randy was removed from his parents’ home, which seemed to have a greater emotional impact on the couple than the death of their daughters.
+Fearing for the safety of the Sims’ only surviving child, little Randy was removed from his parents’ home, which witnesses said seemed to have a greater emotional impact on the couple than the death of their daughters.

 It didn't take much effort to prove the trash bag in which Heather had been found had been made from the same roll of those currently being used by the Sims.